-The MPAA Site Security Program is not a certification or accreditation program.
-The program is a "survey" or "inspection" of the facility.
-Site Security Reports are viewed as a basis for individual discussions between an MPAA Member and its vendors about security at their facility.
+The MPAA Content Security Program is not a certification or accreditation program.
+The program is an “assessment” or “inspection” of the facility.
+Content Security Reports are viewed as a basis for individual discussions between an MPAA Member and its vendors about security at their facility.

-There are two ways to be surveyed: (1) through an MPAA Member request; or (2) a facility request directly to the MPAA.
-The cost of the survey for a facility request, the second option, is the responsibility of the vendor.
-A separate contract is signed for this option and pre-payment is required.
+A facility may make a request for an assessment directly to MPAA.
+The cost of the assessment is the responsibility of the vendor.
+A separate agreement is signed for this option and pre-payment is required.
 Inquiries for this process are explained here.

 Is the report valid for a specific time?

-The Site Security Report is a snapshot of security as of the specific date of the survey.
+The Content Security Report is a snapshot of security as of the specific date of the assessment.
 As such, it is not valid over a period of time.

 Who gets a copy of the report?

-The Site Security Report is distributed only to the MPAA and to authorized individuals at each of its Members and their subsidiaries and affiliates.
-The vendor receives a copy of the final Site Security Report for their records.
+The Content Security Report is distributed only to the MPAA and to authorized individuals at each of its Members and their subsidiaries and affiliates.
+The vendor receives a copy of the final Content Security Report for their records.

 What types of facilities are inspected?
-Are there limitations on who can be surveyed?
+Are there limitations on who can be assessed?

 Facilities that currently handle or will handle content on behalf of MPAA Members are candidates to participate.
-Generally, facilities should be operational and not in pre-production or planning because the survey is designed to validate controls in place.
-Facilities surveyed to date include visual effects houses, digital cinema, replication/distribution, video-on-demand and various post-production specialists, and application and cloud providers.
+Generally, facilities should be operational and not in pre-production or planning because the assessment is designed to validate controls in place.
+Facilities assessed to date include visual effects houses, digital cinema, replication/distribution, video-on-demand, various post-production specialists, and application and cloud providers.